-On October 5, 2021, the Company entered into a Sub-License and Delegation Agreement ("Hosting Sub-Lease") by and between Gryphon and the Company, which assigned to the Company certain Master Services Agreement, dated as of September 12, 2021 (the "Core Scientific MSA"), by and between Core Scientific, and Gryphon and Master Services Agreement Order #2 ("Order 2").
+On October 5, 2021, the Company entered into a Sub-License and Delegation Agreement ("Hosting Sub-Lease") by and between Gryphon and the Company, which assigned to the Company certain Master Services Agreement, dated as of September 12, 2021 (the "Core Scientific MSA"), by and between Core Scientific, Inc. ("Core Scientific"), and Gryphon and Master Services Agreement Order #2 ("Order 2").
 On December 29, 2021, the Company and Gryphon entered into Amendment No. 1 to the Sub-Lease Agreement (the "Sub-Lease Amendment") to provide Gryphon the right to recapture the usage of up to 50% of the hosting capacity to be managed by Core Scientific if the Merger Agreement is terminated prior to consummation of the merger.
-The agreement allows for approximately 230 MW of net carbon neutral digital mining hosting capacity to be managed by Core Scientific as hosting partner.
 The agreement features the installation of digital asset miners at Core Scientific's net carbon neutral blockchain data centers over the course of 11 months.
 As part of the agreement, Core Scientific will provide digital mining fleet management and monitoring solution, MinderTM, data analytics, alerting, monitoring, and miner management services.
-As of June 30, 2022, the Company has paid \$35.1 million to Gryphon for Order 2.
-The remaining commitment of \$16.3 million is to be paid over the next four months.
-The Company incurred costs under this agreement of \$194,000 and \$223,000 during the three and six months ended June 30, 2022, respectively.
+As of September 30, 2022, the Company has paid \$35.1 million to Gryphon for Order 2.
+The remaining commitment of \$16.3 million is pending ongoing negotiations with Gryphon and Core Scientific as a result of the modified BitFuFu machine purchase agreement.
+The Company incurred costs under this agreement of \$217,000 and \$440,000 during the three and nine months ended September 30, 2022, respectively.